Kia J. Bentley, Ph.D., LCSW

 Ph.D., Florida State University

 Bentley has edited two other books: Psychiatric medication issues for social workers, counselors and psychologists (Haworth Press), and Social work practice in mental health: Contemporary roles, tasks, and techniques (Brooks/Cole).
-She has published fifty journal articles and book chapters on the interface of social work, psychiatric medication and mental illness and has presented extensively at national conferences on the topic.
-Recent research projects include a study on the medication-related experiences of incarcerated women and another about the professional identity of psychiatrists and their approach to communication with clients about medication.
-These follow-up studies of decision-making about psychiatric medication among pregnant and postpartum women, and psychiatric medication, meaning and identity.
-She is a long-time consulting editor for the Journal of Social Work Education where she has twice been awarded “Reviewer of the Year.”
+She has published 50 journal articles and book chapters on the interface of social work, psychiatric medication and mental illness and has presented extensively at national conferences on the topic.
+Recent research projects include a study on family experiences related to psychiatric medication, the medication-related experiences of incarcerated women, and another about the professional identity of psychiatrists and their approach to communication with clients about medication.
+These follow-up studies of decision-making about psychiatric medication among pregnant and postpartum women, and one on psychiatric medication, meaning and identity.
+She is a long-time consulting editor for the Journal of Social Work Education, where she has twice been awarded “Reviewer of the Year.”
 Dr. Bentley also serves as a guest reviewer for many other journals, including Psychiatric Services, American Journal of Orthopsychiatry, Best Practices in Mental Health and the Journal of the Society for Social Work and Research.

-Dr. Bentley recently ended her tenure on the Board of Directors of the national social work educator’s professional organization called the Council on Social Work Education (CSWE), but still serves as immediate past-Chair of their Commission on Research, where she works with colleagues to help establish the organization’s research priorities, expand the relevance of their educational databases, and create supports for teaching and doing research.
-She has also been an active accreditation site visitor for CSWE since the early 90s, and formerly served two terms on their Women’s Commission and one term on their Commission on Accreditation.
-She also chaired the national professional association of doctoral program directors called Group for the Advancement of Doctoral Education in Social Work (GADE) where she commissioned the 2013 update of the GADE Guidelines for Quality in PhD Programs in Social Work.
-Dr. Bentley has been recognized by CSWE’s Women’s Council for her mentorship of doctoral students and beginning faculty members.
-She continues to teach in the PhD program at VCU, including a course in academic writing and a course related to practice theory and intervention research.
+Dr. Bentley has been active in the national social work educator’s professional organization, the Council on Social Work Education (CSWE), for over 25 years.
+Most recently she served on the Board of Directors and Chair of its Commission on Research, where she worked with colleagues to help establish the organization’s research priorities and create supports and recognitions for teaching research.
+She has been an active accreditation site visitor for CSWE since the early '90s, and formerly served two terms on their Women’s Commission and one term on their Commission on Accreditation.
+She also chaired the national professional association of doctoral program directors called Group for the Advancement of Doctoral Education in Social Work (GADE), where she commissioned the 2013 update of the GADE Guidelines for Quality in Ph.D.
+Programs in Social Work.
+Dr. Bentley has been recognized by CSWE’s Women’s Council for her mentorship of doctoral students and beginning faculty members, which she continues to do with enthusiasm.
+Her courses in the Ph.D. program at VCU include a course in academic writing and a course related to social and behavioral theories for research and practice.

 Notable awards, honors and appointments